apache/spark/docs/structured-streaming-programming-guide.md

 ### State Store

 State store is a versioned key-value store which provides both read and write operations.
-In structured streaming, we use the state store provider to handle the stateful operations across batches.
+In Structured Streaming, we use the state store provider to handle the stateful operations across batches.
 There are two built-in state store provider implementations.
 End users can also implement their own state store provider by extending StateStoreProvider interface.

 #### HDFS state store provider

-The HDFS backend state store provider is the default implementation of [[StateStoreProvider]] and [[StateStore]] in which all the data is stated in memory map in the first stage, and then backed by files in an HDFS-compatible file system.
+The HDFS backend state store provider is the default implementation of [[StateStoreProvider]] and [[StateStore]] in which all the data is stored in memory map in the first stage, and then backed by files in an HDFS-compatible file system.
 All updates to the store have to be done in sets transactionally, and each set of updates increments the store's version.
 These versions can be used to re-execute the updates (by retries in RDD operations) on the correct version of the store,